ThalesBarretto/libmpu6050/man/libmpu6050.md

 Upon *SUCCESS(0)* bus is freed and *dev* memory deallocated.

 Upon *FAILURE(1)* wrong argument values or bus error, you should abort.
-Upon *FAILURE(1)* wrong argument values or bus error, you should abort.

 *EXAMPLE*
 ```